pbatard/rufus/res/mbr/readme.txt

 fixed HDD) is reported by the BIOS at 0x81.

-This aims at mimicking the Microsoft Windows optical installation media feature, which may be necessary on for WinPE 2.x or earlier based installations.
+This aims at mimicking the Microsoft Windows optical installation media feature, which may be necessary on for WinPE based installations.

 This MBR will also masquerade a bootable USB drive booted as 0x80 by the BIOS to a different ID according to the one found in its partition table entry.
 Eg. if